 This is a one semester preparatory course for students planning to do further study in science.
 Fundamental biological concepts and principles relating to structure and functioning.
 Some sections have computer-based components.
 Class meets 2 lecture hours per week, and 4 lab hours.
-Prerequisites: Placement into MATH 107 and ENGL 101 or grade of C or better in GSCI 100.
-GSCI 100 is recommended if biology course work is older than five years.
+Prerequisites: Placement into MATH 107 and ENGL 101.
 Notes: A lab is required for this course.
 Some sections will require a separate lab, while other sections will include the lab.
-[T] IAI: L1 910L
+[T] IAI: BIO910, L1 910L